 Enhance your skill set with a BA module

 Develop skills that you can use in the workplace, stand out from other graduates and enhance your career prospects with a BA module.
 Modules are a grouping of three courses on a particular theme.
 A module focuses on a specific set of skills, or area of knowledge to benefit your future career path.

 Open doors with our world class reputation

 The University of Auckland’s reputation as New Zealand’s leading and internationally-ranked university means that you can graduate knowing that your degree is held in high regard by future employers.

-We were the highest ranked New Zealand university for employability in the Times Higher Education World University Rankings 2019.
+We were the highest ranked New Zealand university for employability in the QS Graduate Employability Rankings for 2020.